For centuries, women have been taking various herbal blends in hopes of having a baby.

 Designed for women, FertiliTea was developed by an Ob/Gyn.
 But it takes two people to conceive.
 Oftentimes, men are often left out of the equation, while women are given strong drugs with potentially dangerous side effects.

-The same company that makes FertiliTea also sells an herbal male infertility treatment, called FertilAid for Men.
+The same company that makes FertiliTea also sells an herbal male fertility treatment, called FertilAid for Men.
 This is a mix of vitamins, minerals and antioxidants designed to increase sperm quantity and quality.

 These statements have not been approved by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 People with health concerns should discuss them with a doctor.
 Women who are pregnant or nursing should not take herbal remedies, unless directed to do so by a healthcare professional.
 The author is not responsible for treatment decisions or outcomes.